ucatie/CarND-Capstone/README.md

 	VELOCITY_Ki = 0.0
 	VELOCITY_Kd = 0.0
 	```
+Based on the output of this PID controller, the target linear acceleration will be calculated and used in the acceleration controller described below.
+When the linear velocity is below the target velocity, the controller will output a positive value and viceversa.

 2. **PID Controller for acceleration** to accelerate the vehicle smoothly.
 It uses this PID controller with the following parameters
 	```
 	ACCEL_Kp = 0.4
 	ACCEL_Ki = 0.1
 	ACCEL_Kd = 0.0
 	```
+This controller will generate the control value to drive both the throttle and brake of the car.

+Since the throttle command is given as a percentage, the output of this PID will be directly used to generate the throttle value.

+However, in the case of the brake command value, the needed units are given as braking torque.
+Therefore, the output of the acceleration PID will be multiplied by an estimate of the overall car mass and the wheel radius, both provided as initialization parameters for the controller.
+Furthermore, brake dead-band is also taken into account to avoid constant braking on situation on which the acceleration PID outputs values in the vicinity of zero.

 3. **PID Controller for steering angle** to reduce the error of target steering angle calculated using _Yaw Controller_.
 It uses the following parameters
 	```
 	STEER_Kp = 0.8